-This program prepares certified K – 12 teachers and teachers in post-secondary settings for a variety of teaching and supervisory roles in language and literacy.
+This program prepares licensed K – 12 teachers and teachers in post-secondary settings for a variety of teaching and supervisory roles in language and literacy.
 The program is ideal for teachers who aspire to enhance their knowledge of reading and literacy instruction and transform schools and classrooms in pursuit of social justice.
 Core courses focus on the foundations of language and reading instruction, content area reading, the assessment and diagnosis of reading problems, and strategies and materials for teaching reading, writing, and language.
 In addition to completing the core courses, teachers develop their leadership potential through enrollment in one of the following concentrations: reading specialist, bilingual/ESL literacy, or post-secondary reading.

 Course work is based on professional standards set by the International Reading Association (IRA), and the reading specialist program is nationally recognized by IRA and approved by the state of Illinois.
 A 200 hour clinical practicum, completed during the summer semester in Schaumburg, is required of the reading specialist concentration; upon successful completion of this concentration, and the required state exam, teachers can add the reading specialist endorsement to their teaching license.
 Upon the successful completion of the bilingual/ESL literacy concentration, teachers can add a bilingual or ESL endorsement to their license.

-A minimum undergraduate or graduate GPA of 2.7 is required for admission to the program, in addition to a valid teaching certificate or license.
+A minimum undergraduate or graduate GPA of 2.7 is required for admission to the program, in addition to a valid teaching license.
 Applicants to the reading specialist concentration must provide evidence that two years of teaching experience will be completed before exit from the program.